-All mathematics A Level students will study the Core Mathematics Units P1, P2, P3 and P4 in Year 6.
+All mathematics A Level students will study the Core Mathematics Units P1, P2, P3 and P4.
 In these core units you will study the following major topics: algebra and functions; coordinate geometry in the (x,y) plane; sequences and series; differentiation; integration; trigonometry; exponentials and logarithms; numerical methods and vectors.